Mohammed-Karimullah/-FMCG-Sales-Dashboard-Excel-Project/README.md

 ## 🔗 Connect

 Feel free to fork or use this as a reference.
-📩 For feedback or collaboration: [Your LinkedIn/Email here]
+📩 For feedback or collaboration: [www.linkedin.com/in/mohammed-karimullah-68281821b]

 ---